bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 Rishi V (Apple)
 That is correct

 ----

 @Deeje
  asked:
-I have my own coredata/cloudkit sync engine, and use coredata everywhere.
+I have my own Core Data/CloudKit sync engine, and use Core Data everywhere.
 Can I migrate to SwiftData but configure its stack such that my sync engines still works?
 1 reply

 WWDC Bot